philterd/philter/docs/docs/api_and_sdks/api/redact_lists_api.md

 | ------ |---------------------|----------------------------------------------|
 | `POST` | `/api/redact-lists` | Replace both lists with the supplied contents. |

-A `POST` **replaces both lists in full** — it is not a merge.
+A `POST` **replaces both lists in full**.
+It is not a merge.
 Each field is the complete desired contents of that list.
 A list that is omitted or sent as an empty array is **cleared**.

 > **`POST` replaces, `PUT` appends.** Use `POST` to set a list to an exact set of terms (clearing anything not included).
 Use [`PUT`](#append-to-the-lists) to add terms to whatever is already there without removing the existing ones.